Ohio abortion rights advocates announce dueling ballot initiatives

 It would require 60% of the vote for constitutional amendments to pass, whereas under current law, 50% or more of voters ratify a constitutional amendment.

-Stewart testified in an earlier hearing, and LaRose has contended, that the resolution is an effort to protect the Ohio constitution from out-of-state interest groups who seek “to achieve their own ends.”
+Stewart testified in a hearing, and LaRose has contended, that the resolution is an effort to protect the Ohio constitution from out-of-state interest groups who seek “to achieve their own ends.”

 But both coalitions said they believe the proposal was introduced to stymie efforts at a future abortion ballot initiative.